scottyschup/ruby-curriculum/projects/knights_travails.md

 the positions that are one move away, then all the ones that are two moves away, then three...

+Once you can build a move tree, make sure to get a code review from your TA.

 Now you are ready to write `#find_path(target_pos)`.
 Find path should search in your move tree for the `target_pos`.
 You should use either your `dfs` or `bfs` methods from the TreeNode exercises.
 This will